 By John Reizner |

-Do you think stock investors would like to use just a single chart and just one indicator to potentially identify when secular (long-term) bull and bear markets are starting and ending?
+Do you think stock investors would like to use just a single chart and just one indicator; namely, the Vortex indicator - to potentially identify when secular (long-term) bull and bear markets are starting and ending?

 If investors could have caught every major bull trend in the stock market (measured in years) over the last twenty years while avoiding the bulk of devastating bear market declines, it would have simplified the lives of tens of thousands of stock market aficionados.

-If so, then the Vortex indicator may be investors ticket to achieving stock market success.
+If so, then this indicator may be investors ticket to achieving stock market success.

 The Vortex study has two oscillator plots: V+ and V-.
 When V+ crosses above V-, the underlying is making higher highs – it is a trend trigger and the start of a new uptrend.
 Similarly, when V- crosses above V+, the start of a downtrend is signified.